mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Example of Amazon SQS transport

-See `https://symfony.com/doc/5.4/messenger.html#amazon-sqs <https://symfony.com/doc/5.4/messenger.html#amazon-sqs>`_ for the complete list of configuration options.
+See :xref:`queue-amazon-sqs` for the complete list of configuration options.

 How to consume messages from the queue
 ======================================